BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/receive-from-consumer.rst

 Receive From Consumer
 =====================

-`master command list`_

-URL-Pattern

-  SESSION_URI/consumer-*nnn*/receive

-Expected-Parameters
+`back to commands`_

+:URL-Pattern: *session-uri*/consumer-*nnn*/receive

-  (optional) timeout
+:Parameters: (optional) timeout

-Returns

-  A single message from the consumer.
+:Returns: A single message from the consumer.

-This POST request obtains a single message from a vendor's messaging system via JMS consumer.
+This POST request obtains a single message from a vendor's messaging system via a JMS consumer.
 It is received from HJB encoded as described in `message translation`_.
 The command

 * times out after the specified number of seconds if the timeout